Private colleges can be a lot more affordable than you may think, but it helps to plan ahead. Here are some steps to consider.

 1. Start saving for college

-The sooner you start saving the better.
-But know that it's never too late to begin.
+The sooner you start saving the better but it's never too late to begin.
 One way to save money is through what’s called a 529 plan, which provides tax savings while you make contributions and when you use the money to pay for college.
 There are many 529 plans available; Minnesota offers its own College Savings Plan that can be opened for a child of any age.

 2. Keep all options open

-Minnesota private colleges offer an array of choices.
-One of them may be a great fit for you or your student — and affordable.
+Minnesota private colleges offer wide variety of choices, and one of them may be a great fit for you or your student — and affordable.
 Thanks to financial aid, the average amount that families pay for tuition is considerably less than the posted price.
 Consider these points:

-- After grants and scholarships the average amount that first-year students actually pay for tuition is cut by 64% compared to listed tuition.
+- After grants and scholarships the average amount that first-year students actually pay for tuition is cut by 69 percent compared to listed tuition.

-- For first-year students from families with incomes below $50,000, average grants cover 88% of tuition.
-The average net tuition for these students after institutional, federal and state grants is $4,650.
-These students receive an average of $33,190 in grants.
+- For first-year students from families with incomes below $50,000, average grants cover 94 percent of tuition.
+The average net tuition for these students after institutional, federal and state grants is $2,500.
+These students receive an average of more than $36,800 in grants.

-- 95% of first-year students at our colleges receive grants and scholarships — financial aid that never has to be paid back.
+- 96 percent of first-year students at our colleges receive grants and scholarships — financial aid that never has to be paid back.

 3. Find out more about financial aid at colleges of interest